Best Plasma Cutters for Shop and Jobsite (2026 Buyer’s Guide)

 Problem Solving Ability

-This cutter solves the gap between small hobby units and bulkier industrial gear by offering high amperage, a forgiving pilot arc, and easy controls, so you can tackle a wider range of tasks without buying multiple machines.
+This cutter bridges the gap between small hobby units and bulkier industrial gear.
+It offers high amperage, a forgiving pilot arc, and easy controls so you can tackle a wider range of tasks without buying multiple machines.

 Key Benefits

-• High 75A capacity handles thicker materials that smaller hobby units struggle with
+• 75A capacity handles thicker materials that smaller hobby units struggle with

 • Non-touch pilot arc makes starting on painted or rusty surfaces easier